nuppington-bit/Arcane/README.md

 Same as farming, but when crafting, you always get 100% of the items crafted

 ### Multi chars:
-Multiple characters allowed per discord account and smooth, fast switching mechanisms
+Multiple characters allowed per account with smooth, fast switching mechanisms

 ### World:
 + Player housing